The Ultimate Camp Packing List: What to Bring for Summer Camp

 Wrapping up the sleeping gear, if your kids sleep with a security item like a blanket or stuffed animal, make sure to pack it but take special care to label it.
 For younger kids, you may want to also send them with a night light to help against the fear of the dark.
 Lastly, if your kids won’t have great cell service or are not allowed to have cell phones, we recommend packing an alarm clock.
 If there isn’t reliable electricity, pack an alarm clock like this one that uses batteries.

-Don’t worry parents, you’re in the final stretch of packing!
+Don’t worry parents, you’re in the final stretch of this summer camp packing list!
 The last category is miscellaneous and this is where we’ll tackle the last few items you may be missing.

-A few miscellaneous items that are essential are a flashlight, a bag or backpack to carry around a few items, a beach towel, a reusable water bottle, spending money, and emergency cash.
+A few miscellaneous items that are essential are a flashlight (even if they’re not doing outdoor camping in tents), a bag or backpack to carry around a few items, a beach towel, a reusable water bottle, spending money, and emergency cash.
 All of these items should be properly packed and labeled since your little camper will need these things many times during their camp trip.

 The following items are things that are not essential to include but are nice to bring such as pens, paper, and pre-addressed envelopes to write letters home, a fun book to read, a disposable camera to capture memories, and a few snacks of foods your kids love.
 If your kid enjoys hiking, you may want to consider packing them binoculars, hiking boots, and a journal to write down their trail memories.
 If your kids enjoy fishing, you could even pack them fishing gear like their pole and bait!